top of page

 In adoption work, we often forget to address the emotional needs of the existing family members whether biological or adopted.
 Children can experience grief and a sense of loss when a new child enters the family.
 It is important to help with this transition and understanding for all family members.

 Megan has specific training in the area of Attachment and Adoption:

 Trained in Dyadic Developmental Psychotherapy, Megan uses this approach to connect families in the process of attachment.
-Dyadic Developmental Psychotherapy is a specifc therapy developed by Dr. Daniel Hughes, who is a national specialist in area of adoption and attachment.
+Dyadic Developmental Psychotherapy is a specific therapy developed by Dr. Daniel Hughes, who is a national specialist in the area of adoption and attachment.
 This therapy approach has brought families together in the journey of attachment.

 Megan also uses Trust-Based Relational Intervention, which was developed by Dr. Karyn Purvis at the Institute of Child Development.